wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (a) must not vote or take part in any deliberation or decision of the board or any board committee relating to the matter; and

-    *   (b) must not be counted for the purpose of forming a quorum for that part of a meeting of the board or board committee during which a deliberation or decision relating to the matter occurs or is made.
+    *   (b) must not be counted for the purpose of forming a quorum for that part of a meeting of the board or board committee during which a deliberation or decision relating to the matter occurs or is made; and

+    *   (c) must not sign any document effecting, or relating to, entry into the transaction or the initiation of the matter.

+    Schedule 2 clause 9(b): amended, on 28 November 2013, by [section 22(1)][172] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

+    Schedule 2 clause 9(c): inserted, on 28 November 2013, by [section 22(2)][172] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 10 Effect of non-compliance

-*   (1) If a director fails to comply with the obligation to disclose an interest under [clause 7][114], the validity of the arrangement, agreement, or contract made or entered into by the Service is not affected.
+*   (1) If a director fails to comply with the obligation to disclose an interest under [clause 7][131], the validity of the arrangement, agreement, or contract made or entered into by the Service is not affected.

     (2) The chairperson of the board must,---